pbollhorn/Calculator/README.md

 ## Project summary
-This project is a calculator with 10 digits..
+This project is a calculator with 10 digits.

 It is a demonstration of a Python Flask web app put in a Docker image.